mattermost/docs/source/comply/compliance-export.rst

 Use the following guides to configure exports for CSV, Actiance XML, or Global Relay EML. \

-For self-managed deployments, compliance exports are written to the ``exports`` subdirectory of the configured `Local Storage directory <https://docs.mattermost.com/configure/configuration-settings.html>`__ in the chosen format.
-If you have configured Mattermost to use S3 storage, the exports are written to the ``exports`` directory in the Mattermost bucket.
+For self-hosted deployments, compliance exports are written to the ``exports`` subdirectory of the configured `Local Storage directory <https://docs.mattermost.com/configure/configuration-settings.html>`__ in the chosen format.
+If you've configured Mattermost to use S3 storage, the exports are written to the ``exports`` directory in the Mattermost bucket.

 .. note::